-More information on Arena di Verona Summer Festival 2020 and Festival Lirico 2021 are available on Arena website www.arena.it and its social media channels.
+More information on Arena di Verona and the calendar of shows is available on the Arena's official website www.arena.it and on its social channels.

 Bank Austria is proud to be a long-term partner of the Musikverein of Vienna, one of the world's most famous concert halls.
 Recently, this long lasting cooperation was turned into a premium partnership.